splunk/docker-splunk/docs/SHUTDOWN_LIFECYCLE.md

 `SPLUNK_SHUTDOWN_TIMEOUT_SECONDS` controls the local stop deadline and defaults to 600 seconds.
 It must be a positive integer and must fit inside the Kubernetes termination grace period with time remaining for signal delivery and forced cleanup.
+GNU `timeout` sends TERM when the deadline expires, allows up to 10 additional seconds for the stop process to exit, and then sends KILL.
-GNU `timeout` bounds the stop command and returns `124` when the deadline expires.
+The shutdown result is `124` when the configured deadline expires.

 ## State and ownership